piyush4048/Age-Classifier/README.md

 # Age-Classifier
-To detect the age of different people
+To classify the age between young, old,middle.